 The aftermath was my poor Ivan almost sick of overeating.
 I will take this as a compliment to my cooking skills in unfamiliar settings.

 Sucre is a charming, cute town, full of life, colonial architecture, flowers, trees, birds and beautiful girls.

 Santa Parade in Sucre.
 Ivan almost joined it

-The city was founded by the Spanish in 1538 and like most Spanish colonial cities in South America has central main squire, streets around it like a grid and houses with cute balconies and hidden courtyards.
-Sucre center is UNESCO heritage site with whitewashed houses and red tiles roofs, white churches, palm and hibiscus trees.
+The city was founded by the Spanish in 1538 and like most Spanish colonial cities in South America has a central main squire, streets around it like a grid and houses with cute balconies and hidden courtyards.
+Sucre center is a UNESCO heritage site with whitewashed houses and red tiles roofs, white churches, and palm and hibiscus trees.
 The nickname “white city” is very fitting.

-In Santa Cruz, we were not able to find and change the stupid oxygen sensor on the car, but we had a great party with our amazing host Christian, his dog Mancha, three Argentinian pan-American travelers and their three dogs.
+In Santa Cruz, we were not able to find and change the stupid oxygen sensor on the car, but we had a great party with our amazing host Christian, his dog Mancha, three Argentinian pan-American travellers and their three dogs.
 From them we learned about a beautiful hot spring river, close to Santiago de Chiquitos.

-We had our peaceful soak in the river before that, but for some reason Ivan was a bit slow on leaving the place.
+We had our peaceful soak in the river before that, but for some reason, Ivan was a bit slow on leaving the place.

-To say the road from Robore to Paraguay is bad is understatement.
-The road simply exists only on the Google maps.
+To say the road from Robore to Paraguay is bad is an understatement.
+The road simply exists only on Google maps.
 Having had Google trying to kill us several times now, we decided not to take more chances and entered Brazil instead of Paraguay.